-Trail Work Day: SWAMP hosts Alafia work days on the Saturday before the club ride of most months at 9:00 am.
+Trail Work Day: SWAMP hosts Alafia trail work days at 8:30 or 9:00am on the Saturday before the 3rd Sunday of most months.

-For info contact the Alafia Trail Boss: Jeff White at: trails at SWAMPClub dot org
+For information check the event calendar or contact the Alafia Trail Boss: Jeff White at: trails at SWAMPClub dot org

 View an Alafia FTF 2011 video.